Hello and welcome to The Working Actor’s Journey!

 Then, I worked in Los Angeles, mainly doing 99-seat theatre.
 I’ve been fortunate to do a number of shows and readings that have been artistically fulfilling, and I’ve also done a Super Bowl commercial and played in a regional show in Seattle.
 I worked and took classes for many years with the Antaeus Company in Glendale.

 Recently, I got back into theatre, even playing the lead in Shakespeare’s Richard III.
 I remembered how wonderful a community and family theatre can be, and it encouraged me to develop this project further.
+I’m also an audiobook narrator, which has been a fun way to utilize all the work I’ve done.

 Why this podcast?